fbpx

 Energy use

 A lot of electrical energy is required to build, produce and maintain the services and infrastructure of a ski resort.
-Sappee has used Ekoenergy, certified by The Finnish Association for Nature Conservation, since 2016.
-Ekoenergy is zero-emission bio energy.
-When it comes to electricity consumption, the resort is already at zero emissions.
+Sappee uses 100% carbon-free electricity with a certificate of origin.

 The resort uses combustion engine machines and devices (snow groomers, snowmobiles, ATVs and other machines).
 All the resort’s two-stroke snowmobiles have been replaced by four-stroke snowmobiles that produce lower emissions.
 Equipment is renewed regularly.
 The resort has also investigated the suitability of electric powered snowmobiles and considers making the switch to electric as soon as the machines are suitable for the needs of the resort.